 Applications are accepted at any time and reviewed individually on a rolling basis by faculty reviewers.
-Please allow four (4) to six (6) weeks of processing time.
+The processing time varies depending on the volume of applications and typically takes about eight weeks.
 Once approved, funds will be transferred to your graduate program.

 For students who qualify for need-based financial aid (including the child care subsidy), receipt of this Rackham award may reduce the original loan amount or subsidy.
 Please contact the U-M Office of Financial Aid for help evaluating your individual circumstances.

 - Master’s students are eligible for an award up to $1,500